 5.2 Shelving, or static rack.
-(Adapted from "Warehouse Modernization and Layout Planning Guide", Department of the Navy, Naval Supply 40 5.3 Systems Command, NAVSUP Publication 529, March 1985, p 8-17.)
-Gravity flow rack for cartons.
 (Adapted from "Warehouse Modernization and Layout Planning Guide", Department of the Navy, Naval Supply Systems Command, NAVSUP Publication 529, March 1985, p 8-17.)
-42 5.4 Side views of the shelves of three styles of carton flow rack.
+42 5.3 Gravity flow rack for cartons.
+(Adapted from "Warehouse Modern- ization and Layout Planning Guide", Department of the Navy, Naval Supply Systems Command, NAVSUP Publication 529, March 1985, p 8-17.)
+43 5.4 Side views of the shelves of three styles of carton flow rack.
 Each successive configuration presents the product more conveniently but at the cost of consuming more space.
 Configurations (b) and (c) occupy more horizontal space than (a) and configuration (c) also occupies more vertical space.
-44 6.1 Flow of unit-loads through a typical warehouse 52 6.2 Pallets that require extra labor to retrieve 53 6.3 1-deep versus 2-deep storage 55 6.4 The floor space charged to a lane includes storage space, any gap between lanes, and one-half the aisle width in front of the lane 55 6.5 Waste, measured as pallet position-days that are unoccupied but unavailable, depends on both the lane depth and the aisle width.
-The four pallets of this sku should be stored either 2-deep or else 4-deep, 6.6 depending on the width of the aisle 577 61 6.7 Dual-cycles can reduce dead-heading by enabling travel directly from a stow to a retrieval.
+44 6.1 Flow of unit-loads through a typical warehouse 52 6.2 Pallets that require extra labor to retrieve 53 6.3 1-deep versus 2-deep storage 55 6.4 The floor space charged to a lane includes storage space, any gap be- tween lanes, and one-half the aisle width in front of the lane.
+55 6.5 Waste, measured as pallet position-days that are unoccupied but un- available, depends on both the lane depth and the aisle width.
+The four pallets of this SKU should be stored either 2-deep or else 4-deep, 6.6 depending on the width of the aisle.
+Under single-cycle protocol, half of all forklift travel is unproductive (red lines).
+In this example, both receiving and shipping are at the bottom (black disk).
+Trips to stow a pallet in an available location (gray squares) require that the forklift return with empty forks.
+Similarly, any trip to retrieve a pallet from a location (black squares) requires that the 57 6.7 journey begin with empty forks.
+Dual-cycles can reduce dead-heading by enabling travel directly from a stow to a retrieval.
 In this example, each of two stows (gray locations) have been paired with a retrieval (black locations).
-Dead-heading is 61 6.8 shown in red 63 6.9 The blue location (right) is more convenient than the red location (left) because the total distance from receiving to the location, and from there to shipping is smaller.
-64 6.10 When receiving and shipping are located at opposite sides of the warehouse there are many locations of equal convenience, and with the most convenient on a line between shipping and receiving.
-(The darker locations are the more convenient.)
-66 6.11 When receiving and shipping share the same dock (at the bottom in this example) then there are a very few, very convenient locations as well as some very inconvenient locations.
-(Darker shading indicates more convenient locations.)
-66 convenient locations.
-U
+Dead-heading is 61 shown in red.
+61 6.8 When receiving and shipping are separated, a dual-cycle trip must dead- head between them (dashed red line in the center).
+63 6.9 The blue location (right) is more convenient than the red location (left) because the total distance from receiving to the location, and from there 64 6.10 to shipping is smaller 64 6.11 cations are the more convenient.)
+66 convenient locations.)
+66